Co-Opting AI: Agriculture

 Mona Sloane is a sociologist working on design and inequality, specifically in the context of AI design and policy.
 She frequently publishes and speaks about AI, ethics, equitability and policy in a global context.
 Mona is a Senior Research Scientist at the NYU Center for Responsible AI, and Research Assistant Professor at NYU’s Tandon School of Engineering, as well as a Fellow with NYU’s Institute for Public Knowledge (IPK), where she convenes the Co-Opting AI series.
 Mona is the Founding Director of the *This Is Not A Drill* program at the NYU Tisch School of the Arts, which develops a public pedagogy on art, equity, technology and the climate emergency.
 She also serves as the technology editor for Public Books, and is a Fellow with The GovLab.

 The Co-Opting AI event series is convened by Mona Sloane.
-It is hosted at IPK and co-sponsored by the 370 Jay Project, and the NYU Tandon Department of Technology, Culture and Society, and the NYU Center for Responsible AI.
+It is hosted at IPK and co-sponsored by the 370 Jay Project, the NYU Center for Responsible AI, and the NYU Tandon Department of Technology, Culture and Society.